Whether a Corporate VP or a stay-at-home Parent, use this constructive advice to pull you out of depression from this writer’s own experience

 The Takeaway

 Society today has begun to respect mental health and its importance to us all.
 Depression is a force to be reckoned with and needs treatment.
-Many with mild to moderate depressive illness who commit to regular exercise require no medications.
+Many of us with mild-to-moderate depressive illness who commit to regular exercise require no medications.

-Mental illness, no matter to what degree, affects youth, adults, and the elderly for various reasons.
-Mental illness bears no bias against corporate VPs, food servers, or nurses.
+Mental illness, no matter the degree, affects youth, adults, and the elderly for various reasons.
+Mental illness bears no bias against CEOs, food servers, nurses — anyone.
 It affects our marriages, friendships, jobs, nutrition, and physical well-being.

 It might take 3 or 4 tries to develop your mindset and nab your accountability marker.
 Be patient with yourself.
 Self-improvement and self-help are the goals.
 Not self-perfection.

-And, there WILL be another!
+And, there WILL be one.
 To create your next accountability, make yourself an appointment.
 It’s as simple as a sticky note on the bathroom mirror.
 I did this for years and still do when a new elective motivator enters my life.
+The reason is, outside of my engaging job, I still have trouble leaving the house.

 So, make your sticky appointment.
-Find it on the mirror tomorrow morning.
-Smile knowing it’s a new day and go, girls!
+Find it on the bathroom mirror tomorrow morning, “Pickeball 3 PM,” or “Yoga, bring water.”
+Breathe big knowing it’s a new day, with new friends, and a positive outlook.
+Let’s go, gals!

 An Aside, as a Personal Trainer:

-Clients with mild-to-moderate depressive illness often reach out to their fitness coaches with trust and share private stories.
+Clients who struggle through damaging life events, including mild-to-moderate depression, often reach out to their coach with trust.
+They share their private stories.
 They express how exercise programs have freed them of the dark mindset.
-In the past decade, certified fitness trainers embrace added study in anxiety and depression with continuing education.
+Through continuing education, certified fitness trainers have studied anxiety and depression more extensively in the past decade.

-Each client has different needs somewhat beyond the physical exercise.
+Each client has different needs somewhat beyond physical exercise.
 As mentioned, motivation or self-confidence top those needs for many depression sufferers.
-Therefore, commending our fitness clients on his/her genuine accomplishments lifts them up.
+Therefore, commending our fitness clients on his/her genuine accomplishments lifts them.
 These declarations resonate deeply as clients battle their constant self-analysis.
 In turn, the positive shines inward and outward.
 Deservedly so.

 Article by:

-Gwenn Jones, CPT — Content writer in Wellness-Lifestyle-Fitness, Gwenn is a 25-year ACE-certified personal fitness trainer, yoga studio owner, instructor and fitness consultant.
+Gwenn Jones, CPT, CYT — Content writer in Wellness-Lifestyle-Fitness, Gwenn is a 25-year ACE-certified personal fitness trainer, yoga studio owner, instructor and fitness consultant.
 Grateful to be a native Californian where happily home-based.

 Lawrence Robinson, Jeanne Segal, Ph.D., and Melinda Smith, M.A., “What are the mental health benefits of exercise?”
 Helpguide.org, https://www.helpguide.org/articles/healthy-living/the-mental-health-benefits-of-exercise.htm, updated November 14, 2022